 3. Taste a wee bit of the wine, or maybe a lot of it!
 (It’s safe to drink now.)

 4. Pour the rest of the strained wine back into the demijohn or ceramic jar aka barni.
+You’re wine is good to bottle and drink right here if you wish.

 5. Add in half a teaspoon of baking soda and leave it alone for 1 to 2 weeks.
 The baking soda reduces the acidity, sterilizes the wine, kills off any remaining yeast, and also helps the dregs to settle.
 (The modern method is to use Campden tablets, but we don’t want to use chemicals. )